aptarmy/gwd-to-component/README.md

 This package will override index.html file from Google Web Designer output so make sure you copy GWD output folder to another directory and then run a command using new location as a source folder

-once you ran the above command upload, you can upload the output folder to web hosting.
-Then plaece `link` tag in the `head` tag.
+once you ran the above command, you can upload the output folder to web hosting.
+Then place `link` tag in the `head` tag.
 It will look like this

 `<link rel="import" href="http://yourhosting.com/component/widget-1">`